 Our Board has adopted a written policy for the review and approval of transactions involving EchoStar and related parties, such as directors, executive officers (and their immediate family members) and DISH Network.
 In order to identify these transactions, we distribute questionnaires to our officers and directors on a quarterly basis.
-Our General Counsel then directs the appropriate review of all potential related-party transactions and schedules their presentation at the next regularly-scheduled meetings of the Audit Committee and the Board of Directors must approve these transactions, with all interested parties abstaining from the vote.
+Our General Counsel then directs the appropriate review of all potential related-party transactions and schedules their presentation at the next regularly-scheduled meetings of the Audit Committee and the Board of

+Directors must approve these transactions, with all interested parties abstaining from the vote.
 Once each calendar year, the Audit Committee and the Board of Directors undertake a review of all recurring potential related-party transactions.
 Both the Audit Committee and the Board of Directors must approve the continuation of each such transaction, with all interested parties abstaining.
-With respect to transactions involving DISH Network, EchoStar directors who are neither members of DISH Network's management nor its Board of Directors must approve the transaction.
+Transactions involving DISH Network are subject to the approval of a committee of the non-interlocking directors or in certain instances non-interlocking management.